Linear Response and Optimal Fingerprinting for Nonautonomous Systems: Periodic Reference Dynamics - Markov Chains

 If the forcing is of the form $m_{j}=mf(j)$, it is possible to learn how the system responds to perturbations of arbitrary time modulation by considering a limited set of targeted simulations.
 Let us assume that $f(j)=\delta_{j,-1}$.
 We obtain

 where $n=p^*T+j^*$.
 Let us now choose $f(j)=\delta_{j,-l}$, with $l=1,\ldots T$, we have that

 where $n=p^*T+j^*-l+1$.
 As a result, by performing $T$ experiments with $l=1,\ldots,T$, and taking advantage of the periodicity of the underlying dynamics, we are able to reconstruct all the terms needed for predicting the response of the system to an arbitrary time modulation of the forcing.
 Each of the $T$ terms constructed as above provides the contribution of the corresponding phase of the oscillation of the measure supported on the pullback attractor.
-Hence, even if also in this case the response cannot be written as the convolution of a Green's function with the time modulation of the forcing, it is possible to reconstruct the operator by tailoring probing perturbations.
+Hence, even if also in this case the response cannot be written as the convolution of a Green's function with the time modulation of the forcing, one can reconstruct the operator by tailoring probing perturbations.

-From this argument it is also clear why, if the underlying dynamics is aperiodic or even quasiperiodic (so that we can approximately treat it as periodic with period $T\rightarrow\infty$), it is hard to reconstruct the time-dependent response of the system to arbitrary perturbations from a limited set of experiments.
+This makes clear why, if the underlying dynamics is aperiodic or even quasiperiodic (so that we can approximately treat it as periodic with period $T\rightarrow\infty$), it is hard to reconstruct the time-dependent response of the system to arbitrary perturbations from a limited set of experiments.